joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 is easy.
 Finding people whose names end with 'Ax' is hard.

-# Indexing for the GROUP BY clause
+# Indexing the GROUP BY Clause

-# Indexing for the JOIN clause
+# Indexing the JOIN Clause

-# Indexing for the ORDER BY clause
+# Indexing the ORDER BY Clause